ianchak/stati/docs-site/site/configuration/templates.md

 ### Auto-Injection (Default Behavior)

 By default, Stati **automatically injects** all matched bundle scripts before the closing `</body>` tag.
-You don't need to add script tags manually—they're handled for you during both development and production builds.
+You don't need to add script tags manually - they're handled for you during both development and production builds.

 ### Accessing Bundle Paths